davo/awesome-react-framer-x/readme.md

 * [Discussion forum at discuss.reactjs.org](https://discuss.reactjs.org/) - This forum is a great place for discussion about best practices and application architecture as well as the future of React.
 * [React.js meetup groups](https://www.meetup.com/topics/reactjs/): A great way to learn React.js is to get involved with their amazing community.
 There are more then 500 meetups around the world.
 Join!
 * [Spectrum.chat/react](https://spectrum.chat/react) - A community of developers, designers and others who love React.js.
+* [Framer React Slack Channel](slack://framer.slack.com/app_redirect?channel=react) - If you have questions, resources or just want to share something, join us!

 ---